 Every trip donates a significant portion of its proceeds to a nonprofit organization working to minimize the impacts of industry and development on Alaska’s wildest places.
 We especially appreciate conservation organizations that follow the lead of local Alaska Native communities.
 We’re excited to share what we know about Alaska’s most pressing conservation issues with our guests.

-At Tundra Travels we believe the best Alaska backcountry guides are year-round residents with years – or decades! – of experience who hold a deep appreciation for wild places.
+At Tundra Travels we believe the best Alaska backcountry guides are year-round residents with decades of experience who hold a deep appreciation for wild places.

 Sprout won't be joining you in the wilderness but she wishes you grand adventures!

 Every Tundra Travels trip partners with a nonprofit working to protect the landscapes we visit.
-These are just some of the organizations we believe are doing excellent work in Alaska.
-See Our Trips to learn about the nonprofits we are supporting in with our 2021 trips.
+These are just some of the organizations doing excellent conservation work in Alaska.
+See Our Trips to learn about the nonprofits supported by each trip.